the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 * **getSnapshotBeforeUpdate(prevProps, prevState)** is a lifecycle method, invoked before the most recently rendered output is committed to the DOM.
 In rare cases, the component needs to capture information from the DOM before it is potentially changed.
 This lifecycle method enables the component to do it.
 Another method (`componentDidUpdate()`) will receive any value returned by `getSnapshotBeforeUpdate()` as a parameter.

 * **componentDidUpdate(prevProps, prevState, snapshot)** is a lifecycle method that is invoked immediately after updating, but not for the initial render.
-You can use it as to perform DOM operations or to perform more asynchronous requests.
+You can use it to perform DOM operations or to perform more asynchronous requests.
 If your component implements the `getSnapshotBeforeUpdate()` method, the value it returns will be received as the `snapshot` parameter.

 * **componentWillUnmount()** is called before you destroy your component.
 You can use this lifecycle method to perform any clean up tasks.